glhewett/sammy_monitor/README.md

 # (Use any text editor to add your URLs, intervals, etc.)

 # 5. Start the complete monitoring stack
+# The settings.toml file will be automatically mounted into the container
 docker-compose up -d

 # 6. Access your services: